How 3-Person Startups Ship Like 30-Person Companies

 Deploying agents isn't a one-time setup.
 Your workflows change, your tools evolve, new departments need coverage, and agent performance needs ongoing optimization.

-Founders who deploy agents without expert support often see strong initial results that gradually degrade.
+Founders who deploy agents without proper monitoring often see strong initial results that gradually degrade.
 Prompts drift, integrations break, and nobody notices until output quality tanks.

-• Performance audits — monitoring agent output quality and tuning configurations
+- Continuous monitoring — real-time dashboards tracking agent output quality and performance

-• Expansion planning — deciding which departments to deploy next and in what order
+- Expansion planning — tools and insights to decide which departments to deploy next

 The Right Way to Deploy AI Agents